Spring/Summer 2025 – At A Glance

 Weekend Seminars –

 These half-day programs feature UNC faculty in conversation with each other.
-Spend half a day immersing yourself in ideas that resonate through history and spark a deeper understanding of the present. *Receive $10 off any in-person seminar with our Early Bird Discount through January 17*
+Spend half a day immersing yourself in ideas that resonate through history and spark a deeper understanding of the present.
+Teachers, see our discount page for special offers!

 - 100 Years of Quantum Physics: A New Paradigm for the Natural World | Saturday, April 26 | 10 AM – 1:30 PM